 A turbocharger uses exhaust gases to spin a turbine, which is connected to a compressor via a common shaft.
 A supercharger uses the engine’s crankshaft to spin a pulley (via a belt) connected to a compressor.

 The M50B25 engine in my particular BMW E36 car is actually very well suited to forced induction.
-It uses a robust iron block that can withstand high boost pressure and thus a lot of horsepower.
+It uses a robust iron block (with thick cylinder walls) that can withstand high boost pressure and thus a lot of horsepower.
 It also uses a closed deck design that keeps the cylinders well located.
 Many people have used the stock rotating assembly (pistons, rods and crankshaft) to produce fairly high horsepower when paired only with the proper head gasket (such as a cut-ring) and stronger head studs/nuts (such as ARP brand).
 There’s an article, in the September 2018 issue of Performance BMW, on a 1000+ hp turbocharged BMW E30 drift car, owned by Jim Olofsson, with the stock M50B25 block (but with other upgraded engine parts).
 The upper extreme of what my engine can be built into!

 Turbocharger systems in the BMW E36 chassis are fairly widespread but they’re very complex and tight fitting.
 They’re also very expensive in true kit form in the few places that offer them.
 Most systems are just custom built by the car’s owner.
 Ultimately they can provide the highest horsepower (when compared to supercharging) but I just think that they’re not worth the effort or expense for the end goals that I would have in mind.